jhotmann/node-rename-cli/README.md

 -----

-`date` - format a date to a specific format, the default is `YYYYMMDD` if no parameter is passed.
+`date` - format a date to a specific format, the default is `yyyyMMdd` if no parameter is passed.
 To use your own format, simply pass the format as a string parameter to the date filter.
-Formatting options can be found [here](https://momentjs.com/docs/#/displaying/format/).
+Formatting options can be found [here](https://www.unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table).

   ```sh
   rename *.txt "{{ date.current | date }}-{{f}}"